fbacher/service.kodi.tts/SETUP.md

 #### Volume

 Volume is always measured in decibels, with 0.0dB being 'normal' volume.
-An attempt is made to have a volume of 0.0dB about the same across the different engines, however, not a great deal of effort has been put into this.
+An attempt is made to have a volume of 0.0dB about the same across the different engines and players, however, not a great deal of effort has been put into this, so far.